ljufa/rsplayer/README.md

 - **Problem(bug) report with diagnostic**: Report problem by user
 - **Scheduled music library scans**: Enable user to define automatic library scan interval (or cron)

-### Planned code improvements
-- Replace Bulma CSS with a modern, maintained alternative.
-- Replace seed-rs with a newer, maintained framework.
-- Replace `warp` with `axum` or `actix`.

 ## Supported Platforms

 RSPlayer is production-focused on Linux.
 The Deb, RPM, and Arch packages include a systemd service for automatic startup.
 Experimental macOS builds are binary-only.